 This belt for lifting weights is designed to help stabilize the spine and reduce stress on the lower back during lifting movements by increasing intra-abdominal pressure.

 This pressure caused by the workout belt acts as a supportive brace for the core muscles, aiding performance and helping to prevent injuries.

 Lift belts are commonly used during exercises that involve heavy weights, such as squats, deadlifts, or power cleans.

-A weightlifting belt works by increasing the intra-abdominal pressure when you wear it tightly around your waist.
+A weightlifting belt, such as a lifting belt Canada, increases intra-abdominal pressure when you wear it tightly around your waist.

 So, not only does a weightlifting belt help keep you safe, but it also assists in enhancing your overall lifting performance.

 A weightlifting belt serves as a significant asset in improving stabilization, posture, and support during strength training exercises.